Where Should Dahlias Be Planted for the Best Blooms

 The Importance of Sunlight

 When deciding where to plant your dahlias, the first thing to look for is the sun.
 For a closer look at ideal placement, see where dahlias grow best.
 Dahlias are solar-powered plants.
 They use sunlight to fuel the growth of their lush foliage and the production of their complex, multi-petaled flowers.
-In most parts of the United States, the rule of thumb is simple: more sun equals more flowers.
+The RHS recommends a warm, sunny spot for maximum flower production; in most parts of the United States, the rule of thumb is simple: more sun equals more flowers.

 Ideally, your dahlias should be planted in a location that receives at least six to eight hours of direct sunlight each day.
 Full sun keeps the stems strong and sturdy.
 If a dahlia is planted in too much shade, it will spend its energy "stretching" toward the light.
 This often results in tall, lanky plants with weak stems that are more prone to flopping over.
 Furthermore, shade-grown dahlias tend to produce far fewer blooms, and the flowers they do produce may be smaller or less vibrant.

-However, "full sun" can mean different things depending on where you live.
-In northern climates, dahlias love being out in the open all day long.
-If you live in a region with very hot summers, such as the South or Southwest, your dahlias might appreciate a little bit of help.
-In these warmer zones, a spot that gets bright morning sun followed by some dappled afternoon shade is often the best choice.
+In exceptionally hot regions, a spot with morning sun and dappled afternoon shade is often the best choice.
 This protects the delicate petals from the most intense heat of the day, preventing them from wilting or "scorching" at the edges.

 Key Takeaway: For the most abundant blooms and strongest stems, choose a location that provides a minimum of six hours of direct sunlight.
 In exceptionally hot regions, aim for morning sun and afternoon protection.